vyhnalekviktor/predictNBL/README.md

 # NBL player prediction
 a professional-grade predictive analytics tool designed for the Czech Basketball League (NBL).
 It utilizes machine learning (XGBoost) to forecast individual player points and calculate the statistical probability of Over/Under betting lines.

+> [!WARNING]
+> This tool is for analytical purposes only.
+Therefore I am not providing the datasets and the training model.

 The system is built on Moneyball principles, focusing on advanced metrics like Usage Rate (USG%), Points Per Shot (PPS), and Rolling Form (L5/L10) rather than just basic seasonal averages.

 ## Key Features